-ZPH2015-00040: Continued discussion of other possible revisions to the text of the Buncombe County Zoning Ordinance, including the adoption of standards for Community Oriented Developments.
+ZPH2015-00040: Continued discussion of other possible revisions to the text of the Buncombe County Zoning Ordinance, including the adoption of standards for Community Oriented Developments

 The Board was provided with revised language prior to the meeting (Attachment A).
-Ms. Truempy reviewed changes from the draft provided at the September 14th meeting.
+Ms. Truempy reviewed changes from the draft provided at the August 17th meeting.
 There was discussion regarding the proposal.
-The Board discussed where governmental recreational facilities should be allowed, and the concept of community oriented development and whether or not it would help encourage developers to construct affordable and workforce housing.
-The Board reviewed the document through page 20.
-It was decided to continue discussion at the next Planning Board hearing.
+The Board discussed allowing duplexes in R-1, R-LD, and BDM zoning districts with the majority of the Board being in favor of the proposal.
+The Board discussed changes to the permitted use table.
+The Board reviewed the document through page 6 with no changes proposed by majority consent.

-Continued discussion of the application of zoning in those areas within the County which remain unzoned.
+Initial discussion of the application of zoning in those areas within the County which remain un-zoned.

 Ms. Truempy provided the Board with maps showing "donut holes" (Attachment B).
-There was discussion regarding the proposed zoning.
-A majority of the Board indicated that they were in agreement with the proposed zoning.
-Ms. Truempy indicated that the Board would review zoning overlays in these areas at a future Planning Board meeting.
+Ms. Truempy reviewed the proposed zoning for the "donut holes."